 Mau Mau Uprising

 The situation reached a watershed in 1952 with the Mau Mau Uprising.
 The Mau Mau were a militant nationalist movement of primarily Kikuyu people, also known as the Kenya Land and Freedom Army.
 They launched a violent campaign against the colonial authorities and white settlers.
 However they also targeted those among the African population who refused to join their ranks.

-The actions of the Mau Mau led the British Kenya government to declare a State of Emergency following an initial period of denial.
+The actions of the Mau Mau led the British government in Kenya to declare a State of Emergency following an initial period of denial.
 The British launched a counterinsurgency campaign to subdue the Mau Mau, which mixed military action with widespread detention and the introduction of agrarian reforms.
 They also introduced policies to stop any potential sympathisers, including land seizures: these were unsurprisingly met with hostility by locals.

-This response however quickly disintegrated into horrific brutality.
+The British response however quickly disintegrated into horrific brutality.
 Tens of thousands of suspected Mau Mau guerrillas were detained in wretched labour camps that were overcrowded and lacked basic sanitation.
 Detainees were routinely tortured in order to extract confessions and intelligence.
 A show trial of the group known as the Kapenguria Six was widely condemned as an attempt to justify the seriousness of events to central government back home.

 Independence and reparations

 The Mau Mau uprising convinced the British of the need for reform in Kenya and the wheels were set in motion for the transition to independence.